-4. Longliners (palangeros, palangriers)11
+3.3.
+Longliners (palangeros, palangriers)11

-A longline consists of a mainline kept near the surface or at a certain depth by means of regularly spaced floats (Figure 38) and/or leads, and with relatively long snoods with baited hooks, evenly spaced on the mainline, moreover on snoods are colocated attractive lights (Figure 39).
-The longline could be: Drifting longlines or bottom lonline (FAO, on-line Fisheries Global Information System - FIGIS).
+A set longline consists of a mainline kept near the surface or at a certain depth by means of regularly spaced floats (Figure 42) and/or leads, and with relatively long snoods with baited hooks, evenly spaced on the mainline, moreover on the snoods are placed lights for the attraction of captures (Figure 43).
+According to the FAO on-line Fisheries Global Information System (FIGIS), a longline set could be or drifting longlines or bottom lonline.
 The drifting longline may be of considerable length.
-A longline for pelagic fishing is traditionally stored in pieces, in a series of baskets (Figure 40) which may take much space on the deck.
-More modern solutions include storage of the longline on reels (Figure 41).
-Thicker, multifilament, longline are stored in large bin (a coiling machine is normally used for setting the line into the bin).
-The baiting of hooks is manual (and do not use baiting machine).
-Usually at the end of each unit, the fishermen setting a buoy for marking purposes (Figure 42).
-The hooks are baited and the branch lines are fixed on the main line, in general, during setting (FAO, on-line Fisheries Global Information System - FIGIS).
-The longliners can be vessels of every size (Figure 43 and Figure 44).
+A longline for pelagic fishing is traditionally stored in pieces, in a series of baskets (Figure 44) which may take much space on the deck.
+More modern solutions include the storage of the longline on reels (Figure 45).
+Thicker multifilament longline are stored in large bin (a coiling machine is normally used for setting the line into the bin).
+The baiting of the hooks is done manually, not using a baiting machine.
+Usually at the end of each unit, a buoy is placed for marking purposes (Figure 46).
+The hooks are baited and the branch lines are fixed on the main line, in general, during setting (FIGIS).
+The longliners have a wide rank of sizes (Figure 47 and figure 48).
 The main characteristics of Spanish drifting longliners are: mean gross registered tonnage= 35.28, and mean length= 18.74 m.
 The number of longliners based from northern Alboran Sea ports is approximately 60 boats, however, only fisheries 5% of this fleet fished in the fishing-ground from Alboran Sea.